Heat Conduction Through a Wall Tutorial (Visual Editor)

 FEAScript platform Control Panel

-The FEAScript platform Control Panel
+Screenshot of FEAScript Platform Control Panel

 3. Click the "Load Project" button in the Control Panel under the "Load/Save Project" folder.

-4. Select the HeatConduction1DWall.xml file from your computer.
+4. Select the "HeatConduction1DWall.xml" file from your computer.

 You can download this file from the FEAScript platform examples repository .